 In addition to your monthly rent, utility bills, Internet charges, and amenities, you may need to pay for parking at your apartment complex.
-The fees for monthly parking can be considerable.

 The cost of parking at an apartment complex depends entirely on the city you live in and the location of your community.
-Generally speaking, apartment communities located closer to the business district and downtown areas have significantly higher parking fees (around $200+ a month and even upwards of $500+ per month per car) compared to suburban areas ($0 to about $75 per month per car).
-In rural areas, parking at apartments tends to be free.
-As a rule of thumb, the more expensive the cost of land, the more apartment communities charge for parking.
+Generally speaking, apartment communities located closer to the business district have significantly higher parking fees (around $150 to $500+ per month) compared to suburban areas ($0 to about $75 per month per car), and rural areas ($0 per month).

 Costs of Apartment Parking